latent-to/developer-docs/docs/btcli/btcli.md

 - `set`: Sets or updates configuration values in the BTCLI config file.
 - `get`: Prints the current config file in a table.
 - `clear`: Clears the fields in the config file and sets them to 'None'.
+- `add-proxy`: Adds a new pure proxy to the address book.
+- `proxies` : Displays the current proxies address book
+- `remove-proxy`: Removes a pure proxy from the address book.
+- `update-proxy`

 ### `btcli config set`